amitsk00/gcp-sec-engg/docs/gcp_ways.md

 * Storage methods - data is stored in storage
 * Hybrid methods - request starts as COntent method, but results are stored as Storage

 ### Inspecting and redacting personally identifiable information (PII)

+* Healthcare API is a good option for redacting images
+* DLP API is also now for sensitive  data protection

+### de-identification

+* Redaction: Deletes all or part of a detected sensitive value.
+* Replacement: Replaces a detected sensitive value with a specified surrogate value.
+* Masking: Replaces a number of characters of a sensitive value with a specified surrogate character, such as a hash (#) or asterisk (*).
+* Crypto-based tokenization: Encrypts the original sensitive data value using a cryptographic key.
+Sensitive Data Protection supports several types of tokenization, including transformations that can be reversed, or "re-identified."
+* Bucketing: "Generalizes" a sensitive value by replacing it with a range of values.
+(For example, replacing a specific age with an age range, or temperatures with ranges corresponding to "Hot," "Medium," and "Cold.")
+* Date shifting: Shifts sensitive date values by a random amount of time.
+* Time extraction: Extracts or preserves specified portions of date and time values.

 ### Configuring pseudonymization

+*  de-identification technique that replaces sensitive data values with cryptographically generated tokens.
+* 2 types
+  * one way
+  * two way (using symmetric keys)

 ### Configuring format-preserving substitution

 ### Restricting access to BigQuery, Cloud Storage, and Cloud SQL datastores

 ## Encryption